20MH1A04H9/Prodigy_infoTech/README.md

 [Password Complexity Checker](https://linktodocumentation)

-## Acknowledgements
+## Features of Code:

  - [Implement caesar cipher](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/)

 The Caesar cipher is a simple encryption technique.
 It operates by moving the letters in the plaintext message by a predetermined number of positions, called as the "shift" or "key".

 Here is an example of how to use the Caesar cipher to encrypt the message “HELLO” with a shift of 3:
 Write down the plaintext message: HELLO